University of Reading · School of Pharmacy

 Thermal maps that reveal hidden structure

-Processed spatial ΔT maps across 360 angular pixels for four materials at two temperatures.
+Spatial ΔT maps for four materials at two temperatures (~80 °C and ~120 °C).
 Each map encodes directional thermal structure invisible to conventional DSC.

 Raw spatial delta-T heatmaps for four materials at 80 and 120 degrees C